Thierry-Dumont/BenchmarksPythonJuliaAndCo/Sparse/C++/README.md

 We could imagine other methods, like using std::vector's, which grow on demand, but this will probably also be slower than the second method.

+### Note that:

+shared_ptr have a well known problem with "old" compilers like g++-5 (cannot write a[] when a is a shared_ptr: one must use a get), and as we are a bit lazzy, we have switched to a old style programming, with new and delete.
+This will not change the performances.
+Feel free to change this.

 ### Compilation:
 ```
 mkdir Build